How many women in Zimbabwe die as a result of pregnancy or childbirth complications? Two conflicting figures appeared in the last week.

 How are maternal deaths measured?

-It would seem to be a relatively straightforward task to measure maternal mortality, but in reality that is not the case.
-Ideally, you would analyse death certificates, but even in countries with well-functioning birth and death registration systems the number of maternal deaths are routinely undercounted.
+It would seem to be a relatively straightforward task to measure maternal mortality, but in reality, that is not the case.
+Ideally, you would analyse death certificates, but even in countries with well-functioning birth and death registration systems, the number of maternal deaths is routinely undercounted.

 Very few African countries have accurate registration systems for recording births and deaths, says Dr Edward Nicol, a senior scientist at South Africa’s Medical Research Council.
 He specialises in the monitoring and evaluation of maternal health programmes.